Victorian Bushfire Appeal Fund

 The Panel worked hard to provide financial assistance to those who needed it most, particularly in the days, weeks and months immediately following the bushfires.

-The Fund has now been fully committed, with nearly $314 million – about 80 per cent of the total amount - allocated for emergency, housing, physical, bereavement and psychological support gifts and programs for individuals and families, and more than $81 million for community-strengthening initiatives in bushfire-affected towns and communities.
+The Fund has now been fully committed, with more than $383.3 million – about 95 per cent of the total amount – allocated for emergency, housing, physical, bereavement and psychological support gifts and programs for individuals and families, and more than $80 million for community-strengthening initiatives in bushfire-affected towns and communities.

 Medium and long-term recovery